Heal what shaped you.

 Meet Beth!

-Beth (LPC, Texas and New Jersey) is the founder of Nemi and a culturally-affirming psychodynamic therapist trained at Columbia University, where she earned both a MA and MSEd in Mental Health Counseling.
-She specializes in identity, attachment, and relational and generational trauma, and is trained in EMDR.
+Beth (LPC, Texas and New Jersey) is the founder of Nemi and a relational therapist trained at Columbia University, where she earned both a MA and MSEd in Mental Health Counseling.
+Her work focuses on identity, attachment, and relational and generational trauma - especially for people navigating complex relationships, culture, and change.

 Beth brings her own identities into the therapy room thoughtfully.
 She's a queer, white, Mexican-American woman with Indigenous (Nahua) heritage.
 She approaches therapy with an awareness of how culture, power, and history shape our relationships... including the one in the therapy room.